sympy/sympy/doc/src/tutorials/physics/mechanics/duffing-example.rst

 In this example we demonstrate the use of functionality provided in :obj:`sympy.physics.mechanics` for deriving the quations of motion (EOM) for a system consisting of a Duffing oscillator with a pendulum.
+This example is inspired by the paper [P.Brzeskia2012]_ section 2.

 .. _fig-duffing-oscillator-pendulum:
 .. figure:: duffing-oscillator-pendulum.svg